-In connection with the December 30, 2010 transaction, the Company redeemed two hundred twenty-six (226) shares of Series B Preferred Stock held by Optimus for an aggregate redemption price of \$3,141,004 consisting of (i) cash in an amount of \$76,622 and (ii) cancellation of certain promissory notes issued by Optimus to the Company in the aggregate amount of \$3,064,382.
-As of January 31, 2011, Optimus is committed to purchase 328 shares of Series B Preferred Stock at a gross purchase price of \$3.28 million.
+On December 30, 2010, the Company redeemed two-hundred twenty-six (226) shares of Series B Preferred Stock held by the Investor for an aggregate redemption price of \$3,141,004 consisting of (i) cahs in an amount of \$76,622 and (ii) cancellation of promissory notes issued by an affiliate of the Investor to the Company in the aggregate amount of \$3,064,382.
+The Company redeemed the shares of Series B Preferred Stock, at a price per share equal to 136% of the Liquidation Value (defined as the original price per share plus all accrued dividends thereon) since the redemption was prior to the first anniversary of the issuance date, as stated in the Series B Preferred Stock Agreement.